virtualstaticvoid/heroku-docker-r/MIGRATING.md

 ## Slug Compilation

-During the slug compilation phase during a Heroku deploy with the `container` stack, you will notice that the build output is now different.
-It contains the docker build instructions and outputs as the image is being built.
+During the slug compilation phase of the Heroku deploy on the `container` stack, you will notice that the build output is now different.
+It shows the docker build instructions and outputs as the image is being built.

-Example output during deployment of a console application:
+During this phase your `init.R` file is executed, to typically install and configure any R packages you require, as it did before with the R buildpack.

+If you have provided an `Aptfile` in your application directory then those packages will be installed during this process.

+Furthermore, if you use [packrat][3] to manage your R package dependencies, then you can elect to do away with your `init.R` if all it was doing was installing packages :-).

+This is an example of the output during compilation:

 ```
 $ git push heroku master